degoya/degoyaActionButton/core/components/degoyaActionButton/docs/readme.txt

 Installation
 Install Package via MODX Package Management.
 Then simply create a new TV with the input type type set to degoyaActionButton.
-Enter the snippet name you like to trigger as defaultvalue.
+Select the snippet you like to trigger, the snippet must return 'success'.
 If you like you can set a Caption for the Button in the TV Options.
 If you leave the caption option empty, the caption from the lexicon will be used.
+Added first version of resource save, maybe still not working with some extras.
+Select if you like to have a Confirmation Dialog befor the snippet is called.
+Select to display Result Message (Success/Error).

 That's it, have fun!